-To create an initial application - click on the 'Yes' square.
+Click on the 'Yes' square to create an initial application.

 This opens the next screen.
-The project title should reflect the type of grant, for example, IDEA Part-B Consolidated Application or Flowthrough.
+The project title should reflect the type of grant, (e.g., IDEA Part-B Consolidated Application or Flow-Through).

-Click on the 'Create New Project' button.
+Click on the Create New Project button.

 This will bring up a new application.
 Select each tab to complete the application.
-The "Consolidated Application" box in the upper right corner contains a drop-down menu.
+The Consolidated Application box in the upper right corner contains a drop-down menu.
 Please complete the tabs within each section, as applicable.